If you’re looking for information on which states have reopened and their restrictions, read our guide to all state reopenings.

 The short answer is yes.
 The US Constitution protects your right to travel and move freely within the country, so it would be unconstitutional to prevent any American from crossing state borders.
 However, constitutional law experts say that it may not be unlawful for a state to close its borders in the midst of a public health crisis.

 “Although it would not necessarily be wise or effective for states to close their borders, courts would likely uphold such restrictions during the COVID-19 pandemic,” comments Marjorie Cohn, former president of the National Lawyers Guild and a former professor at Thomas Jefferson School of Law in San Diego.

 As of this writing, there are no regulations prohibiting domestic travel.
-However, government authorities and public health experts highly discourage all forms of social visits and nonessential travel at this time.
+However, government authorities and public health experts still highly discourage all forms of large social gatherings and any type of nonessential travel.

 Keep in mind that each state has its own list of activities that are considered essential.
 While most (if not all) states allow supply runs, work travel (for essential workers), outdoor exercise, and traveling to care for the elderly or disabled family members, there are certain provisions that some states have and some do not.

 What is the Punishment for Violating Stay-at-Home Orders?

 Punishments for violators will depend on the state.
 People who disobey their local government’s social distancing and self-quarantine orders could face either jail time or a fine of around $500 to $1,000—or possibly even both.